About the Rushton Conference

-The fourth annual Rushton Conference in Language, Literature, and Culture, made possible by the Edmund and Norma Rushton Endowment, will take place on campus Friday, March 29, 2019.
-The presentation of undergraduate student papers, projects, and posters, representing the intellectual and creative achievements of Wayne State's students from all disciplines, will begin in WSU's Student Center Building at 10 a.m.
+The annual Rushton Conference in Language, Literature, and Culture is made possible by the Edmund and Norma Rushton Endowment.
+The presentation consists of undergraduate student papers, projects, and posters, representing the intellectual and creative achievements of Wayne State's students from all disciplines.

 History of the Edmund and Norma Rushton Endowment and the Rushton Undergraduate Conference